diginsight/telemetry/README.md

 This makes the application flow fully observable, __still without compromises on performance__.<br>

 Articles:
-- [HOWTO - Make your application flow observable.md](HOWTO%20-%20Make%20your%20application%20flow%20observable.md): explores how to use diginsight to fully expose our application exeution flow.
+- [HOWTO - Make your application flow observable.md](<articles/01.
+Make your application flow observable/HOWTO - Make your application flow observable.md>): explores how to use diginsight to fully expose our application exeution flow.

-- [HOWTO - Avoid performance impacts using diginsight telemetry.md](HOWTO%20-%20Avoid%20performance%20imacts%20using%20diginsight%20telemetry.md): explores how we can do this ensuring no impact on application performance.
+- [HOWTO - Avoid performance impacts using diginsight telemetry.md](<articles/02.
+Avoid performance imacts using diginsight telemetry/HOWTO - Avoid performance imacts using diginsight telemetry.md>): explores how we can do this ensuring no impact on application performance.

+- [HOWTO - Integrate the application flow with Azure Monitor and Grafana.md](<articles/03.
+Integrate the application flow with Azure Monitor and Grafana/HOWTO - Integrate the application flow with Azure Monitor and Grafana.md>): explores how we can connect diginsight telemetry to Azure Monitor and Azure Grafana by means of OpenTelemetry.
 <br><br>

 Start and completion of code sections are gathered by means of `using` statements to create `Method or Named scopes`.<br>